 Outline the anticipated deliverables and output from this IC activity, such as documents (e.g., white papers, reports), proposals for standards, conferences and workshops, databases, computer code, etc., and indicate the expected timeframe for each.

-There will be two deliverables:
+Deliverables will be of two types:

-Records of the meetings, including minutes and supporting presentations, .
+Records of the meetings, including minutes and supporting presentations, some of which may be prepared for presentation in other venues.

-A set of reports documenting the findings of the IC activity, with recommendations regarding new standardization topics, documentation of use cases and user needs for those topics, and proposed organizational approaches to ensure effective participation from user communities
+A set of reports documenting the findings of the IC activity, with recommendations regarding overviews of current industry practice and trends, new standardization topics, documentation of use cases and user needs for those topics, and proposed organizational approaches to ensure effective participation from user communities

 5.1 Open Source Software Development